 As part of RTÉ’s continued commitment to promoting Irish music, RTÉ 2FM again celebrates the announcement of the shortlist across its schedule throughout the day with All Irish Music All Day from 6am to midnight.

 A special RTÉ Choice Music Prize highlights programme will be broadcast on RTÉ2 television the following week.
+The Song of the Year shortlist will be announced on 26th January.

 The winning act will receive €10,000, a prize fund which has been provided by The Irish Music Rights Organisation (IMRO) and The Irish Recorded Music Association (IRMA).
 All shortlisted acts will receive a specially commissioned award.